WhirligigGirl/KerbalOuterWilds/README.md

 **Supported Mods**
 * Principia (highly recommended for realistic orbits around the Hourglass Twins and Hollow's Lantern, as well as axial tilt for a few bodies.) https://github.com/mockingbirdnest/Principia
-* CustomAsteroids (highly recommended for asteroid spawning--without it, no asteroids will spawn.
+* CustomAsteroids (highly recommended for asteroid spawning.
+Without it, no asteroids will spawn.
 With it, asteroids will spawn in a few customized groupings, *and a cometary tail will be generated for the Interloper!*) https://github.com/Starstrider42/Custom-Asteroids/releases/
 * EVE Volumetrics Release-5 (Volumetric clouds for almost every planet!
 Note: Release-3 is _not_ (yet?) supported!) https://www.patreon.com/blackrack/posts/true-volumetric-139879553
-    * For this, you MUST_ install EnvironmentalVisualEnhancements, StockVolumetricClouds, and Scatterer.
+    * For this, you _MUST_ install EnvironmentalVisualEnhancements, StockVolumetricClouds, and Scatterer.
-	* You must _NOT_ install StockScattererConfigs.
+	* Do not install StockScattererConfigs unless you are using SystemType = Interstellar (more on that below)
 * Scatterer (highly recommended for much nicer atmosphere rendering) https://github.com/LGhassen/Scatterer/releases (a more up to date scatterer is also included in Blackrack's Patreon version of EVE Volumetrics)
 * Distant Object Enhancement.
 (Although if you also have scatterer, turn off the planet flares and just use the skybox dimming.) https://forum.kerbalspaceprogram.com/topic/205063-ksp-131-distant-object-enhancement-doe-l-2217-2026-0626/
 * Kerbal Renamer (for authentic Hearthian names!) https://github.com/KSP-RO/KerbalRenamer/releases/